thiippal/abulafia/examples/README.md

 | `min_answers`    | integer | The minimum number of assignments that the worker must complete to be evaluated |
 | `max_performers` | integer | How many workers are allowed to take the exam before the pool closes            |

-The following example sets the number of assignments to be evaluated to 20, defines that the worker must complete all 20 tasks to be evaluated, and closes the pool when 50 performers have taken the exam.
+The following example sets the number of assignments to be evaluated to 20, defines that the worker must complete all 20 assignments to be evaluated, and closes the pool when 50 performers have taken the exam.

 ```yaml
 pool: